 You don’t have to leave your favorite Netflix shows or YouTube channels behind when you camp.
-This smart TV for RV life provides a wide range of viewing options with a simple and straightforward design that makes it easy to navigate.
+This RV smart TV provides a wide range of viewing options with a simple and straightforward design that makes it easy to navigate.
 It's compact and a breeze to install, making it a perfect companion for RV traveling.

-Like many other small TVs, its sound quality is limited and there is no audio port where you can plug in headphones or speakers to enhance the audio.
+Like many other small RV's TV's, its sound quality is limited and there is no audio port where you can plug in headphones or speakers to enhance the audio.
 That said, the LED and HD display produces a vibrant and top-quality picture for an immersive experience.